bhayanak/blockquest/README.md

 - **Game Modes:**
   - **Adventure Mode:** Progress through chapters with unique challenges and unlockable content.
   - **Puzzle Mode:** Solve handcrafted puzzles with specific solutions.
-  - **Endless Mode:** Play for as long as you can, aiming for a high score.
+  - **Endless Mode:** Play for as long as you can, aiming for a high score. use score to use powers.
   - **Normal/Daily Mode:** Standard play or daily challenge.

 - **Power-Ups:**